Bogdanp/Noise/README.md

       --enable-racket=auto \
       --enable-libffi

-For the iPhone Simulator, change the `--enable-ios` flag to `iPhoneSimulator`.
+For the iPhone Simulator, change the value of the `--enable-ios` flag to `iPhoneSimulator`.
 After building for either platform, you need to merge the associated `libffi` archive into the generated `libracketcs.a`.
 For
 example: